CSGIRLIES/hackathon-edugame/README.md

    - Save changes.
    - Now users can sign up and log in immediately without email verification (perfect for demos!).

+4. **Create the database table for companion profiles**:
+   - In your Supabase dashboard → **SQL Editor**.
+   - Open the file `supabase_schema.sql` from the project root.
+   - Copy and paste the entire SQL script into the SQL Editor.
+   - Click **Run** to create the `companion_profiles` table with all necessary policies and triggers.
+   - This table stores: user name, companion type/name/color, XP, level, and timestamps.

 > Tip: Never commit `.env` files.
 They're already in `.gitignore`.